 Ross K. Tangedal

 I teach a variety of English courses at the University of Wisconsin-Stevens Point, as part of both the Cornerstone Press operations and the English Department's major emphasis in Writing, Editing, and Publishing (WEP).
 Our publishing program is staffed year-round with three primary courses: Editing and Publishing (Fall), Book and Publication Design (Spring), and Small Press Management (Summer).
-These courses produce all titles released by the Cornerstone Press, amounting to four books published per year.
+These courses produce all titles released by the Cornerstone Press, amounting to 25-30 books published per year.
 Check out the press website for more details.

 Education